top of page

 • 3 min read

-Before you tour homes, get a clear picture of your budget.
+Before you start touring homes, it's essential to have a clear picture of your budget.
 This means more than just knowing the price range you want to stay within.
-Talk to your lender or mortgage broker to understand:
+You should talk to your lender or mortgage broker to understand:

 • How much you can borrow based on your income and credit score